 Step 3) Enter your payment information.
 That’s where the trick is:

 This is what happens if you put your real billing address on the card, Amazon tells you “Online Game codes are Only available to US Customers”

-But if instead you use an American address (google for any famous hotel name in Seattle, or whatever), you’ll get the following, and you can complete the purchase:
+But if instead you use an American address (google for any famous hotel name in the US, or whatever.
+Please note that depending on the state, Amazon might collect additional taxes.
+I’ve been so far using an address in Indiana and do not get charged additional fees for my PSN purchases), you’ll get the following, and you can complete the purchase:

 This works because Amazon does not check your IP, and, more importantly, does not seem to contact your bank automatically to confirm the billing address (which lots of online sites do today.
 I am pretty sure the PSN does it, and I know iTunes and Paypal do it).
 Not sure how long this will last, so enjoy while it does.